Introducing yourself—and building your presence—online.

 University Marketing and Communications is here to ensure your first impression is a good one.

-We are migrating all websites out of the university's current web content management system, TerminalFour, into a new open-source solution, Drupal.
-All new university sites are to be created within a central CMS, and existing sites are encouraged to move their sites into the system.
-New sites will be accepted in mid-2018.
+All new university sites are to be created within our central CMS, Drupal, and existing sites are encouraged to move their sites into the system.
 (Affiliated with a student organization?
 You can get your own website through CampusGroups, the Division of Student Affairs' collaboration system.
 Email email@example.com to get started.)

 Sounds daunting?
 Don’t worry—we can help.
 We may be able to provide you with assistance with writing, editing and site creation.
 Then, once you’ve been trained on the system, the site is yours to work on.